mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

   optionally.
 * It should be possible to represent multiple dimensions, not just flat stacks of 2D images.
-Typical dimensions can include X and Y (2D image), angle, energy level, time, and potentially more (experiment conditions, etc.).
+Typical dimensions can include X and Y (2D image), projection angle in tomography, energy band/level, time, and potentially more (experiment conditions, etc.).
 * Python interface for scripting, with numpy array support.
-* Support for types like 8 and 16 bits integers, etc.
+* Support for types like 8 and 16 bits integers, etc. A 16 bits pixel size is very common.
 * File-backed storage / lazy loading
 * Contiguous memory blocks are convenient but, equally, deques and other sparse structures could be useful.